girby2020/Identify-Dog-Breeds-P1/README.md

 # Identify-Dog-Breeds-P1

-AI Programming with Python Nanodegree Program.
+Course : AI Programming with Python Nanodegree Program.

 PROJECT Use a Pre-trained Image Classifier to Identify Dog Breeds.